medsouz/GCNToolset/README.md

 **GCNCommon** - A common library for working with the various file formats

-**GCMTool** - Allows you to extract, modify, and repack Gamecube disk images
+**GCDX** - Allows you to extract, modify, and repack Gamecube disk images

 **ExtRARCt** - Lets you extract and create RARC (\*.arc) archives.